jcocozza/gotomata/README.md

 A parallelized, sparse grid framework for working with cellular automata inspired by Steven Wolfram's _A New Kind Of Science_.

 The three dimensional cellular automata were inspired by the very excellent [softology blog post](https://softologyblog.wordpress.com/2019/12/28/3d-cellular-automata-3/).
+3d rendering of the cellular automata is done here as well.
+I know nothing about rendering and basicially copied the code from [Raylib-go](https://github.com/gen2brain/raylib-go) outright.
+In particular, I used their shaders from the [mesh_instancing](https://github.com/gen2brain/raylib-go/tree/master/examples/shaders/mesh_instancing/glsl330) example.

 ## How it works